liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/05-social-api/00-intro.markdown

 ## Ratings

 [The asset framework](/docs/7-2/frameworks/-/knowledge_base/f/asset-framework)
 supports a content rating system.
-This feature appears in many of @product@'s built-in apps.
+This feature appears in many of @sharepoint@'s built-in apps.
 For example, users can rate articles published in the Blogs app.
 There are three different rating types: